jevinskie/kernelcache-patcher/README.md

-# libkernelcachepatcher
+# kernelcache-patcher
-library for reading and patching xnu KernelCaches and a tool to disable loading of AppleSerialShim for m1n1 uart debugging over USB-C aux lines
+Library for reading and patching xnu KernelCaches and a tool to disable loading of AppleSerialShim for m1n1 UART debugging over USB-C aux lines.